youwen5/web/routes/+about.typ

 #dropcap[
   H#smallcaps[ow many words] does it take to get to know a person?
 To start---I could tell you my name is Youwen---romanized directly from the Chinese: #chinese-name.
-  I#(apostrophe)m from the San Francisco Bay Area but I currently study and live in Santa Barbara, California.
+  I’m from the San Francisco Bay Area but I currently study and live in Santa Barbara, California.
 ]